haturatu/puremania/README.md

 Pure Mania is a simple, lightweight, and fast web-based file manager written in Go.
 It provides a clean and intuitive interface for managing your files and directories remotely.

+# Why did I make this?

+Because the self-hosted online storage applications I tried were far too slow for local communication.
+“Too slow” might not be the best wording, but they simply didn’t meet my needs.
+I have a directory with 300,000 image files, a music directory over 100 GiB, and I burn through storage space due to maintaining local mirrors of websites.

+In this situation, since there was nothing simple enough that fit my requirements, I had no choice but to make one myself.

+I also chose Go because I think it’s the best fit for quickly creating an API server and calling system calls.
+In other words, goroutines are very powerful.
+On top of that, even if I generate code with AI, I can at least read and understand it to some extent if it’s written in Go.

+Basically, in my environment I use `scp` for file transfers, but checking images and videos in the terminal still feels inconvenient.
+That’s why I wanted a frontend accessible via the web.

+For my use case, since access is limited to a WireGuard network and my local environment, I don’t need authentication at all, nor do I have any files that require encrypted communication to prevent eavesdropping.

+That’s enough of my rambling.

 ## Features

 - **File and Directory Management:** List, create, delete, and move files and directories.